m3chanical/scadocs/README.md

 ## Requirements

-Make.
-Pandoc installed. (e.g. sudo apt install -y pandoc) All Latex modules installed. (e.g. sudo apt install -y ...)

-    * texlive-binaries
-    * texlive-fonts-recommended
-    * texlive-generic-recommended
-    * texlive-latex-base
-    * texlive-latex-extra
-    * texlive-latex-recommended
-    * texlive-pictures

-Maybe more Texlive packages.
-I am never certain...
+You'll need to have pandoc, pandoc-citeproc, and make installed.
+Additionally, you'll need to have LaTeX installed as well.

+Use the `setup_docs.sh` script to download and install the latest release of Pandoc (from github) and texlive-full (from the Ubuntu repos).
+The script will only work with Ubuntu right now, but it can be easily adapted otherwise.

 ## Create Docs

-Update the makefile with the new documents (should be pretty straightforward to follow) Type make, which will run pandoc with the latex template.
+Update the makefile with the new documents (should be pretty straightforward to follow) Type make, which will run pandoc with the latex template and the Chicago style bibliography file.